Consensys/quorum-account-plugin-hashicorp-vault/docs/quickstart-example-kv.md

-# Quickstart example
+# Quickstart example: kv secret engine

 This quickstart guide will demonstrate how to:

-1. Start a `vault` dev server and configure a basic approle access control
+1. Start a `vault` dev server and configure a `kv` v2 secret engine with basic approle access control
 1. Configure Quorum to use the `vault` for account management by using the Hashicorp Vault `account` plugin
 1. Create new accounts in `vault`
 1. Use an account to sign some data